 - No player may move to a higher division after noon on Saturday, in order to prevent sudden shifts in standings late in the qualifying process.

-A one-time $5 registration fee is required of each player who wishes to compete in any division.
 Registration is not required to play mini-tournaments, to play non-tournament machines, or to simply watch.
 Each registered player receives an identifying number and this number is used to track his or her subsequent play.

 The fees for each entry are: